ether-btc/ubuntu20.10-rpi-install-vnc/README.md

-# Installing VNC on Raspberry Pi 4 8gb with Ubuntu 20.10 64bit
+# Installing VNC on Raspberry Pi 3B+ with Ubuntu 20.10 32bit
-This was done so that the enablement of RealVNC on Raspberry PI 4 8GB running Ubuntu Groovy Gorilla (20.10) 64bit could work
+This was done so that the enablement of RealVNC on Raspberry PI 3 B+ running Ubuntu Groovy Gorilla (20.10) 32bit could work

 Found this on: https://www.raspberrypi.org/forums/viewtopic.php?t=288769[](https://www.raspberrypi.org/forums/viewtopic.php?t=288769)